 How You Can Help

 You are a part of this equation, too.
-Visits to Acadia—now up to an estimated 3.3 million per year—are strongly influenced by weather, and therefore, over the long-term, the changing climate.
+Visits to Acadia—now up to an estimated 4 million per year—are strongly influenced by weather, and therefore, over the long-term, the changing climate.
 The park now experiences a longer busy season.
 With a workforce composed largely of seasonal employees, it is difficult for the park to adjust to the longer season.
 The increase in visitation is contributing to crowding, sometimes unsafe conditions, and damage to natural resources at favorite destinations such as Cadillac Mountain.
-The park is now engaged in creating a new transportation plan in hopes of resolving some of these challenges and continuing to provide high-quality experiences for visitors.
+The park worked with its partners and the surrounding community to create a transportation plan in hopes of resolving some of these challenges and continuing to provide high-quality experiences for visitors.

-Whether it's helping out with citizen science while hiking a trail, choosing a bike over a car to explore the park, or reducing your carbon footprint of your house... check out below what you can do while you're here and at home to continue caring for Acadia National Park and green spaces everywhere.
+Whether it's helping out with citizen science while hiking a trail, choosing a bike over a car to explore the park, or reducing your carbon footprint of your house... check out what you can do while you're here and at home to continue caring for Acadia National Park and green spaces everywhere.
+Visit our Get Involved page to learn more and visit the National Park Service Climate Change page to learn more about what parks are doing across the country to combat climate change.